Cryogenic Rocket Propulsion

 Solid rocket motors have historically been DARE’s preferred engine choice due to their simplicity and ease of manufacturing.
 This type of engine has propelled Stratos to an altitude of 12.5 km, setting the European amateur rocket altitude record.
 In 2015, Stratos II+ reached an altitude of 21.5 km with the use of a hybrid engine, again breaking the altitude record.
 The goal of DARE remains to launch rockets reaching a higher altitude, and eventually to be the first student team to reach space at 100 km.
 With the next rocket, Stratos III, DARE is working hard to reach this goal.
 But in order to reach even further, more powerful rocket motors will be required.

 Recently, a group of DARE students decided to look beyond the 100 km goal.
 In the Autumn of 2015, the Cryogenics Project was founded with as mission to develop new technologies that could bring DARE to 150 km and beyond.
-The team will attempt to build a rocket engine that utilises more powerful propellants.
+The team will attempt to build a rocket engine that utilizes more powerful propellants.
 Analysis showed that a combination of cryogenic liquid oxygen and bio-ethanol propellants could take us to these altitudes.
 On this page, we would like to tell you what we will be doing during the upcoming academic year.

 Hot-fire test of small-scale engine